-However, the Accreditation Commission does expect that accredited museums are pursuing alternative ways to continue to carry out their missions and serve the public within the context of available resources; align with the ethical values of the field; and operate in the spirit of the Core Standards, even if how this is being accomplished looks very different than it did a few months ago.
+The Accreditation Commission does expect that accredited museums are pursuing alternative ways to continue to carry out their missions and serve the public within the context of available resources; align with the ethical values of the field; and operate in the spirit of the Core Standards, even if how this is being accomplished looks very different than it did several months ago.

 Read the April 16, 2020 Message from the Accreditation Commission Chair.

 Schedules and Deadlines

 If your Self-Study is due in 2021:

 Museums should keep to their original Self-Study deadline but if you have any concerns about your ability to meet your deadline, work with your Program Officer to discuss what options and adjustments are needed and available based on your particular situation.

 We know that your operational data (attendance, revenue, hours open, staffing) will be impacted.
 You will have the opportunity to update your Self-Study and the Visiting Committee prior to the site visit.

 For first-time applicant museums, we are trying to retain in-person visits, so have extended the visit window through April 15, 2021.
 You will coordinate these dates with your Program Officer and Visiting Committee.

 Based on the in-person or virtual visit schedule, the timeline for when your museum will be reviewed by the Commission might need to be adjusted (the Commission meets each February, June and October).

 Reaccreditation site visits have been converted to virtual visits for most museums and the visit windows remain the same.
 You will coordinate your virtual visit dates directly with your Visiting Committee.